TilpDatLasse/HeisLab2025/worldview/README.md

 The global variable `WorldViewMap` holds the worldview of every connected peer as a map indexed with the peers' IDs as keys.
 It is this map that is compared for all peers by the `syncing`-module.

+Important functions:

 `WorldViewMain()` Updates the local peer's worldview with the information recieved from other peers on the network.

 `SetElevatorStatus()` runs as a gorutine, regularly fetching the status of the local elevator and passing it on to be broadcasted.

 `CompareAndUpdateInfoMap()` compares information for all peers and the cyclic counter variables of type `ConfirmationState` if possible.

-The cyclic counter ensures orders are registerd by all peers before they are confirmed.
+*Cyclic counter*: Ensures orders are registerd by all peers before they are confirmed.
 Correspondingly, an order can not be deleted before it is confirmed by all peers, ensuring no calls are lost.
+A ConfirmationState-type variable can only be updated as shown below:

+`noCall` -> `unConfirmed` -> `confirmed` -> `noCall`

+This way, there should never be any doubt whether an order has been taken or just not been registerd yet.